About

 In the late 1980s, Somaliland began a concerted attempt to break away from Somalia and the brutal dictatorial rule of Somali president Siad Barre.
 In response, the Somali Air Force began a large-scale aerial bombardment of Hargeisa, which was a stronghold of the rebel Somali National Movement.

-The indiscriminate bombardment destroyed at least 70 percent of the city and, combined with summary executions and ground attacks, resulted in the death of around 50,000 people, mostly civilians.
+The indiscriminate bombardment destroyed up to 90 percent of the city and, combined with summary executions and ground attacks, resulted in the death of at least 50,000 people, mostly civilians.
 Somaliland declared itself an independent state in 1991.
 This was not internationally recognized, but Somaliland experienced relative stability in the years that followed, especially in comparison to the ongoing civil war in Somalia.
 Today, many countries at least recognize Somaliland as an autonomous region of Somalia.

 The lobby itself stands above the rest of those in hotels around the city, with a glass roof letting sunlight illuminate the center of the hotel for guests and visitors wanting a cup of tea.